Understanding Campus Climate through Open-ended Surveys

-Students expressed more concern about racial issues than staff and faculty
+Students expressed more concern about racial issues than staff and faculty.

-Students were almost twice as concerned about racial issues than faculty and staff.
 This large discrepancy between the views of students versus staff and faculty indicated to the university that students could be facing some unique challenges on campus.

-Faculty members were more concerned with gender equality than any other demographic
+Faculty members were more concerned with gender equality than any other demographic.

 A quarter of faculty members were concerned with gender issues at the university.
 They cited perceived imbalances in the workplace and lack of awareness about the spectrum of gender identities.

-There is an underlying sense of discomfort on campus to express one’s opinion
+There is an underlying sense of discomfort on campus to express one's opinion.

 Students, faculty, and staff all worry about the retaliation they may face for holding an opposing opinion, or worse, saying the wrong thing.